8bitbritt/Weather-App/README.md

 # Weather-App
-Weather app  Angular JS practice using Yahoo's weather API
+Weather app  Angular JS practice using openweathermap's weather API

 App is for practice it is not intended to be a fully functional application